lynnpan168/instagram_url_crawler/README.md

 This crawler only focus on the top 2 poster message.
 If the poster leave hashtag or content out of the top 2 message, the data of hashtag/content will be None.
 You will get `output_df.csv` as your final output file in the folder.

 Metadata contain:
+1. user name
-1. hashtag
+2. hashtag
-2. content : message include hashtag
+3. content : message include hashtag
-3. likes
+4. likes
-4. datetime
+5. datetime
-5. img_desc : image description.
+6. img_desc : image description.
 Same as the caption data we get from Crawler 1, but in Chinese.
-6. img_url
+7. img_url